lbonheure/INFO-H502_OpenGL_project_2023-2024/README.md

 - glm
 - stb

 All are available in the third party directory.
-Some are included via submodules, so, you must use --recusive flag to download them.
+Some are included via submodules, so, you must use --recusive flag in git clone to download them.

 ## How to run